 WGBC provides spiritual welfare and social support to the needy in the church as well as in the local community.
 Our driving factor is that Jesus Christ commanded us to go into all the world and preach the Gospel and discipling them and their faith and trust in Jesus.

 As a response to the needs of the community, the church provides support to the elderly and the housebound in our community by way of the Parish Nursing Ministry.
 This ministry is run by one of our members, Sr Cecilia, who with her team continues to visit the sick and those who are in need.
 Assistance continues to be given to the elderly of the church and in the community by regular home or hospital visits.
 Support are given in the form of giving advise on aspects concerning them, help in household chores , shopping, accompanying them to Doctor’s appointments, praying/encouraging them in the Word of God and fellowship to name a few.

-Which meets every other Friday evening from 7.30pm at Cricklewood Baptist Church, whilst renovations take place to Willesden Green Baptist Church.
-See the sign outside the old church for meeting dates or contact us through the website for more information.
+Meets every other Friday evening during school term time from 7.30pm at Willesden Green Baptist Church.
+This season, it will recommence on 10th September 2021.
 An average of 70 people attend.
 Those attending are mainly homeless, alcoholics, suffering depression, generally poor in health, drug addicts.
-Sandwiches, tea, coffee as well as a 2 course meal (main / desert) are provided.
-Clothes are provided when available for both warm and cold days.
 There is a teaching of God’s word and prayer as well as counselling to those who ask for it.
 A variety of people come to the church seeking practical help as well.

-We have yearly missions to different parts of the UK and Northern Ireland at Summer time by the members of the Church in partnership with other church’s in the area we are going to.
+We have yearly missions to different parts of the UK and Northern Ireland at Summer time by the members of the Church in partnership with other churches in the area.